denten-books/plain-text/0-intro.md

 physics but also the aesthetics of digital media.
 Works by the philosophers Henri Bergson, John Haugeland, and Nelson Goodman help construct a phenomenology of screen-based digital perception.
-The digital emerges ultimately not as a property of the medium, but as structure imposed onto matter from without.
+The digital emerges ultimately not as an intrinsic property of the medium, but as structure imposed from without.
 In the extreme, that means that a censored *electronic* text can form a perfectly *analog* artifact, despite being digital in all other senses of the word.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are